KSIHORE/COLOR_CONVERSIONS_OF-IMAGE/README.md

 thickness = 2

 # Add the text to the image
-res = cv2.putText(img, text, position, font, font_scale, color, thickness, cv2.LINE_AA)
+res = cv2.putText(img, text, position, font, font_scale, color, thickness)

 # Display the image with the text
 cv2.imshow('Image Window', res)